common name: a coconut mite

 Introduction - Distribution - Description - Biology and Ecology - Hosts - Damage and Economic Importance - Detection - Management - Selected References - Versión en Español

-The coconut mite, Aceria guerreronis Keifer, attacks young fruits of the coconut palm, Cocos nucifera L., to which it is almost exclusively confined.
-The mites are small, with the largest stage around 250 µm in length, but they often build up extremely large and dense populations, in which case their feeding causes scarring and distortion of the fruits, and may cause premature fruit drop.
-It is one of the worst arthropod pests of coconut palm, whether grown as a crop tree or as an ornamental, and is the only eriophyid mite that is a serious pest of coconut palm.
-It is distributed in many tropical countries where coconuts grow.
-In Florida it is very prevalent on coconut palms on the Florida Keys, and occurs sporadically on the mainland.
+The coconut mite, Aceria guerreronis Keifer, attacks young fruits of the coconut palm, Cocos nucifera L. Although the mites are small (the largest stage is around 250 µm in length), populations can be extremely large and their feeding can cause scarring and distortion of fruit, which may cause premature fruit drop.
+It is one of the most serious arthropod pests of coconut palm, whether grown as a crop tree or as an ornamental.
+The coconut mite is distributed in many tropical countries where coconuts grow.
+In Florida, it is very prevalent on coconut palms in the Florida Keys, and occurs sporadically on the mainland.

 Three additional eriophyid mites occur on coconut palms in Florida, including Acathrix trymatus (Keifer), Acrinotus denmarki Keifer, and Amrinus coconuciferae (Keifer).
-These are found principally on the leaves, usually in scarce populations that do not cause significant damage.
-There is a world total of at least 12 eriophyid mite species associated with coconut palms.
+These are found principally on the leaves, usually in low populations that do not cause significant damage.
+At least 12 eriophyid mite species are associated with coconut palms.

-The vernacular name coconut mite has also been applied to both A. trymatus and Raoiella indica Hirst (Tenuipalpidae) in addition to A. guerreronis.
-The latter species, which is highly destructive to coconut palm foliage, is native to Southern Asia but was recently found in several islands of the Caribbean and thus is a threat to coconut palms in Florida and throughout the region.
+The vernacular name coconut mite has also been applied to both Aceria trymatus and Raoiella indica Hirst (Tenuipalpidae) in addition to Aceria guerreronis.
+The latter species, which is highly destructive to coconut palm foliage, is native to southern Asia but was recently found on several Caribbean islands and could be a threat to coconut palms in Florida and throughout the region..